-War & Peace: Jones Finds Life Through ART
+War & Peace: Jones Finds Life Through ART by Ruth Ann Ruiz, Reporter

 Bold strokes of color, clashing colors, images of what might be water, maybe a dragon, maybe a soul being rescued, or a soul being ripped out of its living host…through the abstract art of Gaw S. Jones, Jr., one can experience a wide range of emotions.
 His intentionally direct angle of brush stokes, combined with the softer curves and circular strokes, rock the viewer from calamity to a tranquil state of mind.